archernar/cuu/README.md

             listuserpolicies         -a -u
             detachuserpolicies       -a -u
-            attachpolicytouser       -a -u -t      Specify the policy arn (-t) Group Commands
+            attachpolicytouser       -a -u -t      Specify the policy arn (-t) Role Commands
+     lr     listroles                -a            List all roles defined" Group Commands
      lg     listgroups               -a            List all groups defined" listusergroups           -a -u         Lists groups associated with user